justme99/juju/opendj/README.md

 ## Scale out Usage

 OpenDJ supports many different topologies for HA.
 This charm has support for a multimaster configuration setup, when adding more instances to a deployment.
-The current release of this charm need to test this feature some further.
+The current release of this charm needs further testing of this feature.

 ## Known Limitations and Issues

 This release of OpenDJ is meant for evaluation purposes only and will violate the license terms if used in a production environment.
 There is no limitation in features of the product.

 Other limitations of this charm
-- Autoscaling need to be improved
+- Autoscaling currently works but could be improved

 # Configuration

-In addition to the license agreement and the 'Directory Manager' password you can change or set the following configuration options.
+In addition to the license agreement and the 'Directory Manager' password, you can change or set the following configuration options:

 -  ldap_port, defaults to 389
 -  base_dn, defaults to 'dc=example,dc=com'